Sales of Afghanistan's renowned carpets unravel as war intensifies

 The export figure dropped by more than half from $89.5 million a year earlier.
 That in turn was a plunge from more peaceful times eight years earlier, when exports stood at $150 million.

-Sales prospects are no brighter at home, as few Afghans can afford carpets that cost between $70 and $250 per square metre, outstripping the average monthly income.
+Sales prospects are no brighter at home, as few Afghans can afford carpets that cost between $70 and $250 per square meter, outstripping the average monthly income.

-Reliance on Pakistan and its seaports leaves Afghan sellers vulnerable to frequent border control changes over the neighbours’ mutual accusations of failing to rein in cross-border militant attacks.
+Reliance on Pakistan and its seaports leaves Afghan sellers vulnerable to frequent border control changes over the neighbors’ mutual accusations of failing to rein in cross-border militant attacks.

 Last year, a major border crossing at Torkham closed for 40 days, Qassimy said.